 Do you deal with any personal data in the course of your work?
-If so, you need to know more about the General Data Protection Regulation (the Regulation) and how it applies to your role at the University.
+If so, you need to know more about the General Data Protection Regulation and the Data Protection Act 2018 (collectively referred to as Data Protection legislation) and how it applies to your role at the University.
 The training is being provided to protect members of staff, the University and ultimately the individuals whose personal data we process.
 No-one wants to be involved in a personal data breach or information security incident!

 Come to our next training session for a ‘whistle-stop’ tour of your rights and responsibilities as a member of staff.

-This event provides an overview of the new EU General Data Protection Regulation and includes specific topics of interest to colleagues e.g. e-marketing, and new requirements for consent and privacy notices.
+This event provides an overview of the new Data Protection legislation and includes specific topics of interest to colleagues e.g. e-marketing, and new requirements for consent and privacy notices.

 Diana Watt, Information Governance Manager

 Duration: 1 hour

 Provider Details: Governance Services, firstname.lastname@example.org, ext.
 6257